-Mrs Bradshaw is our Senior Mental Health Lead and with support from Miss Hanson and Mrs Griffiths she co-ordinates support for children in school.
+Mrs Bradshaw is our Senior Mental Health Lead and, with support from Miss Hanson, she co-ordinates support for children in school.
 This ranges from a block of Cognitive Behavioural Therapy (CBT) sessions for children to wellbeing sessions led by our wellbeing ambassadors to our 'big brother and sister' programme to support younger children.
 We use a range of ways to identify children who may require extra support.
 This may be the parents/ carers who request it, the class teacher or teaching assistant (often through the use of the 'Three Houses' diagnostic sheet) or the children themselves.
 Children who have accessed wellbeing support often go on to becoming wellbeing ambassadors, which enables them to share the strategies they have learnt.

 Wellbeing ambassadors and our ‘school big brothers and sisters’ have been introduced with the intention of establishing peer on peer pastoral support, especially for those children with more social and emotional needs.
 They lead assemblies, run wellbeing sessions and generally support all our children with their wellbeing.

 As a result ,of the wide, rich set of experiences on offer, our children are able to learn the lifelong importance of managing their wellbeing.